 About Me

-While growin up in Riverdale, The Bronx in New York, I became heavily involved in cultural experiences in Harlem, where my family is from.
-I interned with the Greater Harlem Chamber of Commerce and Harlem Week throughout my teen years and have done projects with them over the years.
-In 2021, I was one of the three recipients of the inaugural Malcolm X and Dr. Betty Shabazz Legacy Scholarship and was also selected to participate in the HBCU-Africa Student Corps program at Howard.
+While growing up in Riverdale, The Bronx in New York, I became heavily involved in cultural experiences in Harlem, where my mother's side is from.
+I interned with the Greater Harlem Chamber of Commerce and Harlem Week throughout my teen years and have done media projects with them over the years.

 At Columbia, my master’s thesis examined the disparities that Black-owned media face in obtaining advertising revenue from corporations despite pledges to increase funding after 2020.